Agent1c/odin-recipes/README.md

-# odin-recipes
+# Odin-recipes
-Odin Food Project
+`Odin Food Project || Picos, Simply, Tacos`

-#Topic Covered in this Project
+# Topic Covered in this Project

 - Author: Agent1C

-*I will Cover and Demonstrate what ive learned in the Odin Project*
+*I will Cover and Demonstrate what i've learned in the Odin Project*

 - HTML
 - CSS